runirudh/EPLstats/README.md

   f) **team's response to a conceded goal** // data for this needs to be added, in particular the order of goals leading to final scoreline
     <in particular time horizon is of little interest, since it does not seem logical
      that a team scores in the first half or the second half.
-Whereas a hypothesis of a team scoring after having been scored on seems to have some merit to it>
+Whereas a hypothesis of a team scoring after having been scored on, or a team's ability to hold onto a lead (parking the bus) seems to have some merit to it>

   More predictor variables can be added.
 But it needs to be ascertained that these aren't correlated and are iid.